dev-xo/remix-saas/README.md

 ### Authentication Strategies

-To provide authentication to our app, we will need to get the API Keys from our Socials Providers.
+To provide authentication to our app, we will need to get the secret API Keys from our Socials Providers.
 Below here you can find all template's Providers OAuth Documentations.

 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2)
 - [Twitter OAuth](https://developer.twitter.com/en/docs/authentication/overview)
 - [Github OAuth](https://docs.github.com/es/developers/apps/building-oauth-apps/authorizing-oauth-apps)
 - [Discord OAuth](https://discord.com/developers/docs/topics/oauth2)

+Usually this providers will ask you for a `Callback URI / Redirect URL`.
+An example of a Callback URI would look like this one: `https://my-deployed-app.fly.dev/auth/provider/callback`.
+Replace `/provider` with the one you are trying to setup.
+Available providers are: `google`, `twitter`, `github` and `discord`.

 Once you've got the Providers API Keys, set them into template's `.env` file.